tmbumaths/python-workshop/docs/day1.md

 - svg
 - eps

-To save the figure in currrent working directory use the code.
+To save the figure in current working directory use the code.

 ``` python
 plt.savefig("myplot.png")